Cheshire Care Record

 How you can access your medical records

-There are no legal restrictions preventing anyone from accessing their medical records.
-Under the terms of the Data Protection Act 1998 we all have the right to request access to them and we do not have to provide any reasons why.
+Under the terms of the General Data Protection Regulation (GDPR) we all have the right to request access to them and we do not have to provide any reasons why.

 If you would like to view your medical records you can apply by:

 - phoning your GP surgery or hospital to arrange a convenient time to view them

 - applying in writing to your GP, dentist, optician or health records manager